owncloud/ocis/docs/ocis/migration.md

 #### Note
 Legacy clients relying on Basic auth or app passwords need to be migrated to OpenId Connect to work with oCIS.
 For a transition period Basic auth in oCIS can be enabled with `PROXY_ENABLE_BASIC_AUTH=true`, but we strongly recommend adopting OpenID Connect for other tools as well.

+While OpenID Connect providers will send an `iss` and `sub` claim that relying parties (services like oCIS or ownCloud 10) can use to identify users we recommend introducing a dedicated, globally unique, persistent, non-reassignable user identifier like a UUID for every user.
+This `ownclouduuid` shold be sent as an additional claim to save additional lookups on the server side.
+It will become the user id in oCIS, e.g. when searching for recipients the `ownclouduuid` will be used to persist permissions with the share manager.
+It has a different purpose than the ownCloud 10 username, which is used to login.
+Using UUIDs we can not only mitigate username collisions when merging multiple instances but also allow renaming usernames after the migration to oCIS has been completed.

 #### FAQ
-_Feel free to add you rquestion as a PR to this document using the link at the top of this page!_
+_Feel free to add your question as a PR to this document using the link at the top of this page!_

 ### Stage 3: _introduce oCIS interally_

-#### Why?
 Befor letting oCIS handle end user requests we will first make it available in the internal network.
 By subsequently adding services we can add functionality and verify the services work as intended.

 Start oCIS backend and make read only tests on existing data using the `owncloudsql` storage driver which will read (and write)